cloud-gov/cg-site/content/docs/apps/managing-teammates.md

 ## Give roles to a teammate

 After a teammate gets a cloud.gov account, an Org Manager or Space Manager will need to give them roles in your orgs and spaces so they can collaborate with you.
-For details about how org and space roles and permissions work, see [Cloud Foundry roles and permissions](http://docs.cloudfoundry.org/concepts/roles.html#roles).
+For details about how org and space roles and permissions work, see [Cloud Foundry's documentation](http://docs.cloudfoundry.org/concepts/roles.html#roles).

-Org Managers can assign roles using the dashboard or command line.
+Org Managers can assign roles using the [dashboard](https://dashboard.fr.cloud.gov/) or command line.
 Space Managers can assign roles using the command line.

 {{% dashboard %}}